Fellowship-of-the-Link/tftmap/blog/permanent versions/The Way of the Wiki meets blogging 1.md

 # The Way of the Wiki meets blogging

+`This is a permanent version, or snapshot, of this page.
+Please see Revision notes, below, for more details.`

 ## About this page

 ***Please note: this is a permanent copy of this page.
 Please see Revision notes, below, for the latest version and history.***